 #21 Grafana

-Grafana, a well-known open-source analytical and visualization web layer, now offers a comprehensive observability stack with Grafana Cloud.
-Their own tools, including Tempo for tracing, Prometheus for metrics, and Loki for logs, make the offering an exceptional value for someone just getting started with observability.
+Grafana, a well-known open-source observability platform for analytical and visualization web layers, now offers a comprehensive observability stack with Grafana Cloud.
+Their tools, including Tempo for tracing, Prometheus for metrics, and Loki for logs, make the offering an exceptional value for someone just getting started with observability.

 Additionally, they provide self-managed versions of their technologies, which has become the norm.
-Due to the extensive ecosystem support and accessibility of ready-made dashboards for a range of tools and use cases, this is quite advantageous.
+This is quite advantageous due to the extensive ecosystem support and accessibility of ready-made dashboards for a range of tools and use cases.

 #22 Instana

-Instana is an application performance monitoring solution that manages services, infrastructure, containers, websites, and fully automated APM.
-The tool offers automatic distributed tracking for full visibility as well as continuous full-stack observability of all server and application components.
+Instana is an application performance monitoring tool that manages services, infrastructure, containers, websites, and fully automated APM.
+The tool offers automatic distributed tracking for full visibility as well as a continuous full-stack observability tool of all server and application components.

 For analysis, visualization, and alerting via UI customizations, Instana offers application perspectives that logically group app components, services, and transaction requests together.